cmccandless/vscode-exercism/README.md

 ### Notes

-- I am not affiliated with Exercism, Inc
+- I am not affiliated with Exercism®
 - Your progress is not synced with exercism.io (you will need to manually update the status of your exercise)
 - You can import/export your data if you need access to it on multiple hosts